karan8891/Power-BI-SQl-Analysis/README.md

 # Power-BI-SQl-Analysis
-A demo project to get hands on experience with SQL management studio and Power BI
+A sel designed project to get hands on experience with SQL management studio and Power BI

 Sales Report for last two years